cwarden45/HPV_genotype_paper-archived_samples/README.md

 Dependencies are installed in this [Docker image](https://hub.docker.com/r/cwarden45/hpv-project/).

-1) `python downsample_reads.py` You may need to modify regular expression to extract sample ID from your reads.
+1) `python downsample_reads.py` - assumes you have uncompressed reads with .fastq extension

-2) `python cutadapt_filter.py`  You may need to modify regular expression to extract sample ID from your reads.
+2) `python cutadapt_filter.py` - uses sample description to extract / re-name samples (in format used for next step)

 3) `python BWA_MEM_alignment.py`